-Recording Type Description/ Procedure Continual real-time recording Select at least one Rec waveform in Report Setup (A maximum of three waveforms can be selected), select Continual in Recording Duration.
+Recording Type Description/ Procedure Continual real-time recording Select at least one Rec waveform in Report Setup (A maximum of three waveforms can be selected), select Continual in Recording Duration .
 Select shortcut key to start the recording.
 Press the button again to stop recording.
-8-second real-time recording/20-second real-time recording Select at least one Rec waveform in Report Setup (A maximum of three waveforms can be selected), select 8 s or 20 s in Recording Duration, set Record Interval as needed, select shortcut key again to stop recording or when recording duration ends, the monitor stops recording automatically.
+8-second real-time recording/20-second real-time recording Select at least one Rec waveform in Report Setup (A maximum of three waveforms can be selected), select 8 s or 20 s in Recording Duration , set Record Interval as needed, select shortcut key again to start the recording.
+Select shortcut key again to stop recording or when recording duration ends, the monitor stops recording automatically.
 The runtime for each wave is 8 seconds or 20 seconds.
 The record Interval can be set as: Off, 10 min, 20 min, 30 min, 40 min, 50 min, 1 h, 2 h, 3 h, 4 h.
-The default recording time is 8 s.
-Trend graph recording Select Menu > Review > Trend Graph, click to start recording.
-Trend table recording Select Menu > Review > Trend Table, click to start recording.
+The default recording time is 8 s .
+Trend graph recording Select Menu &gt; Review &gt; Trend Graph , click to start recording.
+Trend table recording Select Menu &gt; Review &gt; Trend Table , click to start recording.
 C.O. measurement recording Select C.O.
-Option > C.O.
-Measure, click to start recording.
+Option &gt; C.O.
+Measure , click to start recording.
 NIBP trigger recording The monitor triggers recording at the completion of NIBP measurement.
-ST VIEW recording In the ST VIEW window, click to start recording.
-QT VIEW recording In the QT VIEW window, click to start recording.
+ST VIEW recording In the ST VIEW window, click 🛅 to start recording.
+QT VIEW recording In the QT VIEW window, click 🛅 to start recording.

-To manually stop recording, click again in the related windows.
+To manually stop recording, click 🛅 again in the related windows.